Detailed Explanation of Component Decorator Identifiers

 _velocity: number = 0;

-The private parameter can not only display underscore properties but also make non-underscore properties not appear in the IDE property panel by setting private to true.
+parameter can not only make underscored properties visible but also make properties without an underscore not appear in the IDE's property panel by setting private

-Here, we slightly modify the radian conversion example from the previous text.
-The code is as follows:
+Here, we'll slightly modify the radian conversion example from before:

 const { regClass, property } = Laya;